tintin10q/csai_ml_final_summary/ML_final_summary.md

 In this case we averaged 2 decision tree results.
 In the areas where the trees don't mach the average is 0 (because there are only 2 trees) which means you don't know the answer.
 If you have more trees you would have places were you are more and less sure instead.
 To decide on an output for **classification you take the mode** of the classes that were outputted and for **regression you could take the mean** of the values outputted by the trees.

 With sklearn the model is called `ensemble.RandomForestClassifer`.
-Special hyper parameter that random forests have are:
+Special hyperparameter that random forests have, are:
-- `max_features`.
-Hopefully it is obvious what that does.
+- **max_features**: Hopefully it is obvious what that does.
+The maximum amount of features.
 The recommendation is to pick `n_features^0.5` for classification and n_features for regression.
-- `n_estimators`, This is the amount of trees you want.
-The more the better.
+- **n_estimators**: This is the amount of trees you want.
+The more, the better.
 It is recommended to have at least 100.
-But the more the better.
+But the more, the better.

 ## Boosting
 With boosting you fit the weak models in sequence unlike bagging which fits in parallel.
 You do this, so that a model knows about the results of the previous model.
 This way a model can give more importance to the observations in the dataset that were badly handled by the previous models in the sequence.
 This way bias can be reduced.
 So this technique is for a high bais and low variance models.